 Heritage assets of national archaeological significance are designated as scheduled ancient monuments.

 Paragraph 128 of the National Planning Policy Framework (NPPF) requires applicants to describe the significance of any heritage assets affected by proposed works.
 Development sites that include or have the potential to include heritage assets with archaeological interest are required to submit an appropriate desk-based assessment and, where necessary, a field evaluation.
 To find out if there are any heritage assets with archaeological significance in your proposal area, you will need to consult the Historic Environment Record.

 The Greater Manchester Archaeological Advisory Service (GMAAS) maintains Salford's Historic Environment Record and provides archaeological advice to the city council.
-Information on archaeology and planning, and the types of development requiring an archaeological input, can be found at GMAAS.
-If you have an enquiry relating to the Historic Environment Record and archaeological planning advice please contact: firstname.lastname@example.org.
+Information on archaeology and planning, and the types of development requiring an archaeological input, is available from GMAAS.
+If you have an enquiry relating to the Historic Environment Record and archaeological planning advice, please contact firstname.lastname@example.org.

 Who to contact

 - Spatial Planning

 This page was last updated on 11 February 2014